StoneSwine/farec/README.md

 ![Website layout](farec.png)

-The project is deployed on azure
+The project is deployed on azure and is using django as a backend framework.